Biological Dentistry · For patients from Denmark

 A fixed road-and-rail tunnel between Puttgarden and Rødby is under construction, with the first elements placed in 2025.
 Until it opens, the Scandlines ferry remains the direct crossing - simple, frequent and quick.

-Guides by Danish city
+Guides by city

 04 English-speaking, metal-free care